Jameswlepage/wpvdb/README.md

 ## Features

 - Store and query vector embeddings in your WordPress database
-- Works with both MySQL 9.0+ (native VECTOR type) and MariaDB 11.7+ (VECTOR type + index)
+- Native vector type support for MySQL 8.0.32+ and MariaDB 11.7+
-- Fallback to JSON storage for compatibility with older database versions
+- Fallback JSON storage for compatibility with older database versions
-- Generate embeddings using OpenAI's API (or other providers)
+- Generate embeddings using OpenAI's API or Automattic's API
-- Extend WP_Query with vector similarity search
+- Extend WP_Query with vector similarity search via `vdb_vector_query`
+- Automatic content chunking and embedding generation
+- Optional chunk summarization using AI
-- REST API for embedding generation and vector search
+- REST API endpoints for embedding generation and vector search
-- Background processing with Action Scheduler
+- Background processing with Action Scheduler (if available)
+- Admin interface for managing vector database settings
+- Block editor integration

 ## Requirements

-- WordPress 5.8+
+- WordPress 6.0+
 - PHP 7.4+
 - For optimal performance:
-  - MySQL 9.0+ (with native VECTOR type) OR
+  - MySQL 8.0.32+ (with native VECTOR type) OR
   - MariaDB 11.7+ (with VECTOR type and VECTOR index)
 - Action Scheduler (recommended but not required)